ali-jetham/BooksDb/README.md

-# LifeDB
+# BooksDB

-LifeDB is a web application for tracking your reading journey.
+BooksDB is a web application for tracking your reading journey.
 Effortlessly log, review, and manage the books you've read.